DevAhamed/MultiViewAdapter/README.md

 # Why this library?

 Most of the android apps out there uses recyclerview to display content.
 As with any other system-level api, recyclerview api is also designed in a generic way.
-So it needs lot of boilerplate code to be written.
+So it needs lot of boilerplate code to be written for displaying a simple list.

-If the app contains multiple view types, the boilerplate code doubles.
-MultiViewAdapter library helps you in removing this bolierplate code while allowing you to truly re-use the viewholder code across multiple adapters.
+If the app contains multiple view types in the same list, the boilerplate code doubles.
+MultiViewAdapter library helps you in removing this boilerplate code while allowing you to truly re-use the viewholder code across multiple adapters.

 There are many other libraries, which provides the same feature.
 But they do enforce the either or all of the following constraints :

 1. Your POJO classes should extend/implement some Base classes.
-This forces us to make changes in model level, sometimes this is not acceptable.
+This forces us to make changes in model level.
 2. Forces you to implement some boilerplate code - like managing view types by yourself.
-(This library too have one redundant method.
-More about this later)
 3. Doesn't utilise diffutil or payloads from recyclerview api

 Now the advantages of the MultiViewAdapter